-The full board of trustees meets at least four time per year.
-The board establishes an overall framework for governance of the Academy and determines membership, terms of reference, and procedures of committees.
+The full Board of Trustees meets at least four time per year, with six meetings scheduled for the current academic year.
+The board establishes an overall framework for governance of the Trust and determines membership, terms of reference, and procedures of committees.
 It receives reports, including policies, from its committees for ratification.
-It delegates responsibility for the monitoring of performance and standards to secondary and primary governing committees and monitors the activities of the committees through the minutes of its meetings.
+It delegates responsibility for the monitoring of performance and standards to governing committees and monitors the activities of the committees through the minutes of its meetings.